Muckleshoot: Culture and language

 The Muckleshoot speak the southern dialect of Lushootseed, called Whulshootseed.
 The specific variety of Southern Lushootseed spoken at Muckleshoot is called bəqəlšuɬucid.
 Use of the language has declined, and English is now the majority language.
-However, the tribe has been engaging in revitalizing the language.
+Lushootseed instruction continues in tribal and regional educational settings, including Muckleshoot Tribal School.
 Muckleshoot citizens Earnie Barr, Eva Jerry, Bertha McJoe, Bernice Tanewasha, and Ellen Williams were involved in creating a written form for Lushootseed.

 The Muckleshoot Tribe holds Skopabsh Days each August, which is a three-day festival that features traditional arts, crafts, cooking, and clothing.
 Additionally, each July, the Muckleshoot Tribe hosts the Muckleshoot Sobriety Powwow.

-In the First Salmon Ceremony, the entire community shares the flesh of a Spring Chinook.
-They return its remains to the river where it was caught.
-This is so the salmon can inform the other fish of how well it was received.
-The other ceremony for the first salmon is to roast it until it becomes ashes.
-The Muckleshoot toss the bones and ashes back into the water or stream where they took the salmon, believing that the fish would come alive again (be part of a round of new propagation).
+First Salmon ceremonies are part of Lushootseed and other Coast Salish salmon traditions.
+Historical accounts describe the first salmon of a run as being eaten ceremonially, with its bones or remains returned to the water.
+Muckleshoot elder and historian Warren King George identified a Green River site near Auburn as a traditional first-salmon ceremony location, where the remains of the first salmon were returned to the water, usually on cedar branches.
+King George also described the ceremony as an annual gathering in which the community gives thanks for the salmon’s return.
+Muckleshoot fishers have also taught younger family members traditional net fishing for spring salmon, including processing, drying, and smoking practices.